NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 The big O runtime is O(n).
 We make 5 linear O(n) passes.
 The actual runtime is now 60ms, now faster than 96% of other JS solutions.

-Concepts: `TODO`
+Concepts:

+* Applies to both runtime and space
+* Can involve "amortization", e.g. with hash tables implemented with dynamic arrays
+* Binary search is log(n)
-* Time and space, amortization, log(n) runtimes (e.g. binary search), multiple inputs (e.g. two arrays, array of strings of different lengths).
+* Not always "n": can have multiple input sizes (e.g. two arrays, array of strings of different lengths)
 * Space usage with recursion is O(number of stack frames).
 * Sorting in general is O(n log n), but can be faster with specific inputs.